LBHackney-IT/mat-reporting-api/README.md

-# LBH Base API
+# MaT Repoerting API

-Base API is a boilerplate code for being reused for new APIs for LBH
+API for providing MaT related data

 ## Stack

 - .NET Core as a web framework.
-- nUnit as a test framework.
+- xUnit as a test framework.

-## Dependencies

-- Universal Housing Simulator

 ## Contributing